4.69 from 16 votes

 Jump to Recipe

-This simple pork stroganoff is made in under 30 minutes and has so much flavour from a short ingredient list.
-The perfect weeknight dinner.
+This pork stroganoff is made in under 30 minutes and has so much flavour from a short ingredient list.
+The perfect budget-friendly dinner!

 Makes: 4